ajvincent/cross-stitch/_02_passthrough_types/README.md

     if ((__passThrough__.entryPoint).isLogging())
     {
       const rv = __passThrough__.callTarget("logEntry");
-      // Please don't set methodArguments unless you absolutely have to.
+      // Please don't set modifiedArguments unless you absolutely have to.
       // This is effectively replacing existing arguments, which ESLint might warn you against anyway.
       /** @see {@link https://eslint.org/docs/latest/rules/no-param-reassign} */
       [s, n] = __passThrough__.modifiedArguments;